-The Scandinavian band Ghost plays music in the genres of heavy metal and metal and, like many representatives of this genre, uses the occult and satanic symbolism.
-Thus, many of the group’s compositions vary on the theme of blasphemy, exposure, or perversion of religious concepts.
-The Ghost group does in the song Mary on a cross.
+The Scandinavian band Ghost plays music in the genres heavy metal and metal, and, like many representatives of this genre, uses occult and satanic symbolism.
+Thus, many of the band’s compositions are various variations on the theme of desecration, denunciation or some versions of perversion of religious concepts.
+That, in fact, is what Ghost does in the song Mary on a cross.

-In general, if you deal with criticism of Catholicism or Orthodoxy within the framework of occult and satanic concepts, here you will need to study the issue in sufficient detail, which is quite obviously challenging to do within the framework of a separate article and analysis of a specific song.
+Generally speaking, if one is to deal with criticism of Catholicism or Orthodoxy within the framework of occult and satanic concepts, one would need to study the issue in some detail, which is quite obviously difficult to do in a separate article and analysis of a particular song.

-Therefore, perhaps, one should only make a preliminary remark that, although this group obviously strives to distort and desecrate religious symbols and meanings, it must be borne in mind that within the framework of the occult concept itself, and in general, if you think aloofly, such criticism can be not only something destructive but also transformative.
+Therefore, perhaps we should only make a preliminary remark that, while this group obviously seeks to distort and desecrate religious symbols and meanings, we must consider that within the occult concept itself, and in general, if we think about it in isolation, such criticism can be not only destructive, but also transformative.

 Glamor and flying

-It should be said that this composition does not use direct desecration of religious symbols.
-The lyrical hero compares his chosen one with the Virgin Mary.
-Of course, from the point of view of religion, this is quite a serious blasphemy.
-However, from the point of view of art, it is possible to consider such comparisons as a way to rethink and use the signified symbol.
+It should be said that this composition does not use direct desecration of religious symbolism.
+The lyrical hero compares his chosen one to the Virgin Mary.
+Certainly, from the point of view of religion, such a comparison is quite serious blasphemy.
+However, from the point of view of art, it is quite possible to consider such comparisons as a way to reinterpret and use the symbol in question.

-It should be noted that, for example, for many European and South American countries, the image of the Virgin Mary is practically central to the religion.
+It should be noted that, for example, for many European as well as South American countries, it is the image of the Virgin Mary that is virtually central to religion.
 At least if you look at the mass distribution of worship.

-At the same time, in this composition, the image is quite deliberately distorted.
-The line Mary on a cross can be considered as Mary on the cross, crucified, although it is known that such an image is not used in traditional iconography and contradicts the canon.
-In addition, Mary on a cross can also be read as Mary at the crossroads because, in English, the word cross is used both to designate a cross, including a cross for crucifixion, and to designate a crossroads.
+It should be noted, however, that in this composition the image is quite deliberately distorted.
+The line Mary on a cross can be seen as Mary on a cross, that is, crucified, although it is known that such an image is not used in traditional iconography and contradicts the canon.
+In addition, Mary on a cross, can also be read as Mary on a cross, for in English the word cross is used both to refer to a cross, including a cross for crucifixion, and to refer to a cross.

-This option is essential to point out because of the deep symbolism of the crossroads in occultism, where it has a vast range of meanings, ranging from the center of the world and the intersection of different realities to the mystical space for performing occult rites.
-On this occasion, you can look at the abundance of different beliefs and examples that almost every culture is associated with at a crossroads.
+This option is important to point out because of the deep symbolism of the crossroads in occultism, where it has a huge volume of meanings, from the center of the world and the intersection of different realities, to the mystical space of performing occult rituals.
+On this subject, you can at least look at the abundance of different beliefs and examples that in almost every culture are associated with the crossroads.

-One way or another, in the initial part of the composition, we observe the story of the lyrical hero about some life story and, probably, his own experience.
-Of course, it is possible to delve into this symbolism separately, but superficially this story is somewhat reminiscent of lines from the songs of modern fashion rappers (chicks, cars, and glamour) or a story about the cool life of crazy rockers.
+Anyway, in the initial part of the composition we observe the story of the lyrical hero about some life story and, probably, his own experience.
+Of course, it is possible to dig into this symbolism separately, but superficially, this story is something like lines from the songs of modern trendy rappers (chicks, cars and glamour) or a narrative about the cool life of badass rockers.

-Moreover, often the story is somewhat reminiscent of a confession and even becomes like whining, in which the lyrical hero frankly tells the audience about how difficult it was to get settled in this world, and in the end, he decided to remain different from everyone else.
-Let’s give some examples with line-by-line translation.
+Moreover, the story often resembles a confession and even becomes a kind of whine, in which the lyrical hero confesses to the listener about how difficult it was to settle down in this world, and in the end he decided to stay different.
+Here are some examples with a line by line translation.

 We’ve been riding high

-A hint of some disappointment in the world may be used here, as well as getting a mystical experience.
+A hint of some disappointment in the world, as well as a mystical experience, may well be used here.